Kochurovskyi/Business_Analytics/README.md

 6. [Coursera details and certificates](#Coursera-details-and-certificates)

 ## Data overview
-All data is stored in the [Datasets folder]( https://github.com/Kochurovskyi/Business_Analytics/tree/main/Datasets) including input datasets and resulting tables
+All data is stored in the [Datasets folder]( https://github.com/Kochurovskyi/Business_Analytics/tree/main/Datasets) including input datasets and resulting tables.
 There is two main files for my research and marketing campaign planning:

 •	known_behaviors